 The Amish are different.

 They live in a society flowing with ample cash all around them.
 In fact the Bontragers are roofers/contractors that are booked out for the next year or more for work.
+About terrace design (which they are mostly known for), they say it is more or less similar to the scintillating designs available on the Luxury Lifestyle Magazine.
 They're making so much money they don't have time to spend it.
 It's not that they cannot afford to fly.
 They choose not to.